Microsoft seeks to dodge EU cloud computing probe with changes | Technology

 Microsoft will revise its licensing deals and make it easier for cloud service providers to compete, its president Brad Smith said on Wednesday, as the U.S. software giant sought to dodge a lengthy EU antitrust probe into its cloud computing business.
 Microsoft was fined 1.6 billion euros ($1.7 billion) by EU antitrust regulators in the previous decade for various violations.

-The company found itself under the EU competition body's scrutiny again after German software provider NextCloud, France's OVHcloud, Italian cloud service provider Aruba, and a Danish association of cloud service providers complained to the European Commission about Microsoft's cloud practices.
-Microsoft was taking the first step, but not the last, to address the concerns, Smith told a conference organized by think tank Bruegel in Brussels.
+The company found itself under the EU competition body's scrutiny again after German software provider NextCloud, France's OVHcloud, Italian cloud service provider Aruba and a Danish association of cloud service providers complained to the European Commission about Microsoft's cloud practices.
+Microsoft was taking the first step, but not the last, to address the concerns, Smith told a conference organised by think tank Bruegel in Brussels.

-He recounted the "extraordinary defeat" that Microsoft had faced in a challenge to the EU antitrust body in 2007 that had forced it to change.
+He recounted the "extraordinary defeat" that Microsoft had faced in a challenge to the EU antitrust body in 2007 that had forced it to embrace change "which is a lot more fun than like knocking heads".
 Microsoft wants to listen and act on the complaints, Smith said.

 "Cloud adoption and the development of European digital capabilities are a priority for the European Union.
-Microsoft has a unique role to play in supporting this effort," the European Cloud Alliance said in a statement.
-CISPE dismissed the move and urged the EU antitrust watchdog not to ease up.
+Microsoft has a unique role to play in supporting this effort," the European Cloud Alliance, whose members include Microsoft, said in a statement.
+CISPE, which counts world No. 1 cloud service provider Amazon, OVHCloud and Aruba as its members, dismissed the move and urged the EU antitrust watchdog not to ease up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)